DhruvRathod1/video_converter_using_FFmpeg/README.md

+FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+At its core is the command-line ffmpeg tool itself, designed for processing video and audio files.

 ##When to Use Each Method

 Knowing when to use each process management method is critical for efficient process management in Node.js.
 Here are some general guidelines: